Racing Dreams: Synopsis

 The film centers on racers Annabeth Barnes (11 years old), Josh Hobson (12), and Brandon Warren (13) during a single season of WKA racing, where success can lead to sponsorships and a NASCAR career.
 All three face challenges off the track as well as on as they come of age in the surprisingly high-pressure world of go-kart racing.

 Reception

 Racing Dreams won Best Documentary at the 2009 Tribeca Film Festival, where it was also runner up for the Audience Award.
 The film has a 100% fresh rating from Rotten Tomatoes based on 26 reviews, with a weighted average of 7.38/10.
 The website's critics consensus reads: "Racing Dreams offers an absorbing peek at the lives of young NASCAR hopefuls that should resonate with racing enthusiasts as well as viewers with no connection to the sport."
 The film was called "The best film of the year," by the Los Angeles Times ("The Envelope") and "Absorbing… one of the rare documentaries you leave wishing it was a little longer, " by The New York Times.
+In a 2017 editorial for Rotten Tomatoes, it was named one of the five favorite films of fictional character Lightning McQueen from Disney/Pixar's Cars franchise.